mastermindg/gdrive_sync/README.md

 ## 3) Get Started!

 The start.sh script will make sure you're ready to go.
 Follow the on-screen instructions to get going.
+You'll need to authenticate against your account so be prepared to open up a browser window.

 ```
 ./start.sh